stakater/mto-docs/content/crds-api-reference/template.md

 ### 3. Resource Mapping

 This approach maps secrets and configmaps from one tenant's namespace to another tenant's namespace, or within a tenant's namespace.

+#### How It Works

+* The template contains mappings to pre-existing resources.

+#### Use Cases

+* Ideal for maintaining consistency across shared resources without duplicating definitions.
+* Best when resources already exist.

 #### Example